BankkRoll/tribe-api-wrapper/CONTRIBUTING.md

 3. Install the required dependencies using `npm install`.
 4. Create a new branch for your feature or bugfix (`git checkout -b my-new-feature`).

+### Development Scripts

+You can use the following npm scripts to aid in development:

+- `npm run build`: Compile TypeScript files.
+- `npm run format`: Format code with Prettier.
+- `npm run storybook`: Start the Storybook development server.
+- `npm run build-storybook`: Build Storybook for static serving.

 ### Coding Guidelines

 - Write clean and well-commented code.
 - Follow the existing code style and structure.
+- Use `npm run format` to ensure code consistency.
 - Include examples/docs for any new functionality.

 ### Committing Changes